ruby-grape/grape/README.md

 ## Before and After

-Execute a block before or after every API call with `before` and `after`.
+Blocks can be executed before or after every API call, using `before`, `after`, `before_validation` and `after_validation`.

+Before and after callbacks execute in the following order:

+1. `before` and `before_validation` (these are aliases - no ordering between them, execution could be interleaved)
+2. `after_validation`
+3. the API call
+4. `after`

+Steps 2, 3 and 4 only happen if validation succeeds.

+E.g. using `before`:

 ```ruby
 before do